draios/onprem-install-docs/6.X/6.6.0/03-upgrade.md

 ### Step 3

+Run the Installer.

-Run the Installer (if you are in airgapped environment make sure you follow instructions from installation on how to get the images to your airgapped registry)
+If you are in an airgapped environment, make sure you follow instructions from installation on how to get the images to your airgapped registry.

 ```bash
 ./installer diff